Zev Buffman: Life and career

 Buffman was born in Tel Aviv, Palestine, to Ukrainian Jewish parents.
 His initial involvement in the performing arts began in 1947, while in the 89th Commandos.
 At the age of 16, he debuted as a stand-up comic throughout Israel, entertaining troops in periods of cease fire during the 1948 Arab–Israeli War.
 Zev served from 1947-1950, and returned for the Six Day War as well as the Yom Kippur War.
 He came to the United States as a foreign exchange student in 1951, moved to Hollywood, California, and worked as an actor while attending college.
 His first role was playing an Arab guard in the film Flight to Tangier.
 His most memorable film work was a role in the Cecil B. DeMille classic The Ten Commandments.

-By 1960, he had produced his first Hollywood to Broadway-bound musical, Vintage 60, in partnership with Broadway's David Merrick.

-In 1962, Buffman purchased and renovated the historic Coconut Grove Playhouse in Miami, Florida, and until 1971 he was the president/CEO/owner.
+In 1958, he produced the Arnold Schulman play A Hole in the Head in Los Angeles and also opened one of the first dinner theaters, Le Grand.
+His first Broadway show, Vintage 60, an original musical revue, was produced in partnership with Broadway's David Merrick, and played at the Brooks Atkinson Theatre in 1960, but was a flop.
+He also produced Pajama Tops which became a hit at Seattle World's Fair in 1962 and played Broadway in 1963.

+By 1962, Buffman operated five theaters in Los Angeles.
+Pajama Tops went on tour to Miami, Florida and Buffman leased the historic Coconut Grove Playhouse for the 1962-63 season.
+In 1966, Buffman bought the Playhouse for $650,000 and renovated it.
+He was the president/CEO/owner until 1970 when he sold it to Eddie Bracken for $1 million.
 He also established the Coconut Grove Arts Festival.

-In 1967 he ran the Parker Playhouse, Ft.
-Lauderdale's first theater, for 23 years.
+In 1967, his Your Own Thing became the first off-Broadway musical to win the New York Drama Critics' Circle award for Best Musical.
+That year he started leasing the newly built Parker Playhouse, Fort Lauderdale's first theater, for 23 years.

+Paul Sills' Story Theatre won two Tony Awards in 1971 and he signed a contract with NBC and CTV Television Network in Canada to turn it into a television series.

+He signed a five-year contract with Universal Pictures as producer-special projects.
+With partner Hugh Hefner as co-producer, they delivered the first part-animation, part live-action film The Naked Ape in 1973, based on the best-selling book by Desmond Morris, but the film flopped and he abandoned filmmaking.